 The Robey's Mill complex along Popes Head Road has also been designated as a Historic Overlay District.
 The provisions of the Robey's Mill Historic Overlay District (Appendix 1, A1-1000 of the Zoning Ordinance) have been adopted to protect the mill complex also known as Hope Park Mill, and ensure that all development and uses will be compatible with the mill, miller's house, servants' log house, spring house and smokehouse.
+All improvements should be designed to be compatible with the scale and appearance of historic resources of the Robey's Mill Historic Overlay District.
+All development proposals must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
+If there appears to be a conflict between Plan text and the provisions of the Robey's Mill Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.

-Within the historic overlay district, development shall be limited to single-family detached dwellings with the exception of the mill, which may be used for its historical commercial purpose.
-All improvements within the district shall be compatible with the historic structures in terms of mass, scale, color, and visual impact.
-All development within the district must be reviewed by the Architectural Review Board.
+Within the historic overlay district, development should be limited to single-family detached dwellings with the exception of the mill, which may be used for its historical commercial purpose.
+All improvements within the district should be compatible with the historic structures in terms of mass, scale, color, and visual impact.